-You are entitled to participate in the Annual Meeting if, as of the close of business on February 25, 2021, you held shares of M&T common stock registered in your name (a "Registered Holder"), or if you held shares through an intermediary, such as a bank or broker, and have a valid legal proxy for the Annual Meeting (a "Beneficial Holder").
+You are entitled to participate in the Annual Meeting if, as of the close of business on February 24, 2022, you held shares of M&T common stock registered in your name (a "Registered Holder"), or you held shares through an intermediary, such as a bank or broker, and have a valid legal proxy for the Annual Meeting (a "Beneficial Holder").

-- If you are a Registered Holder, you will be able to attend the Annual Meeting online, ask questions and vote during the meeting by visiting www.meetingcenter.io/204103780 and following the instructions.
-The password for the meeting, if requested, is MTB2021.
-Please have your control number, which can be found on your proxy card, notice or email previously received, to access the meeting. - If you are a Beneficial Holder, you also will be able to attend the Annual Meeting online, ask questions and vote during the meeting by visiting www.meetingcenter.io/204103780 and following the instructions.
-The password for the meeting, if requested, is MTB2021.
+If you are a Registered Holder or Beneficial Holder, you will be able to attend the Annual Meeting online, ask questions and vote during the meeting by visiting meetnow.global/MGA2QVY and following the instructions.
 Please have your control number, which can be found on your proxy card, notice or email previously received, to access the meeting.
 Please review this information prior to the Annual Meeting to ensure you have access.